Saint Patrick Visitor Centre

-Since 2008 a series of 501c3 charities called the Friends of Saint Patrick Centre has created Chapters to support the work of the Centre in Milwaukee, Minnesota, Arizona, Albany and Toronto.
-Since that date they have supported the Centres’ Young Ambassadors' Programme, which hosts up to twelve American and Canadian university students, coming to learn about the people of Northern Ireland and feedback their discoveries to their families and friends and fellow students back at home.
+Since 2008 a series of North American 501(c)(3) charities, called the Friends of Saint Patrick Centre, have created Chapters to support the work of the Centre in Milwaukee, Minnesota, Arizona, Albany and Toronto.
+Since that date they have supported the centres’ Young Ambassadors' Programme, which hosts up to twelve American and Canadian university students, coming to learn about the people of Northern Ireland and feedback their discoveries to their families and friends and fellow students back at home.

 The building

 Awards

 The Centre was highly commended in the Information and Communication Category in the 2004 Northern Ireland Tourism Awards.

 Visitor Numbers

 The Centre attracted 80,000 visitors in its first two years of operation and in 130,000 in 2018.